k7n2g/dapa/README.md

 ## Mining

-Mining capabilities of DAPA  are a bit differents from others chains because of standards being not implemented.
+Mining capabilities of DAPA are a bit different from others chains.
-Each job send to a miner is a `MinerWork` instance in hex format.
+Each job sent to a miner is a `MinerWork` instance in hex format.

 The `MinerWork` is in following format:
 - header work hash: 32 bytes